github/GitHub-for-Startups-HQ/Resources Page.md

 - [GitHub Blog](https://github.blog/): Stay updated with the latest news, announcements, and insights from GitHub.

 Feel free to explore these resources to enhance your GitHub Enterprise Cloud skills and knowledge.

-## User feedback

-Please note that this is an Alpha release intended to help enhance your experience with GitHub.
-Your feedback will be crucial in helping us identify features or enhancements to add going forward.
-To provide feedback, please click [here](https://gh.io/AAoxf3m).